TimeMachine1994/081925-SvelteTweb/CLOUDFLARE_STREAM_SETUP.md

 # Cloudflare Stream Integration Setup

 ## Overview
-TributeStream uses Cloudflare Stream Live for livestreaming.
+Tributestream uses Cloudflare Stream Live for livestreaming.
 When OBS connects and starts streaming, Cloudflare automatically notifies our webhook endpoint, which updates the stream status in real-time.

 ## How It Works